almaleksia/leetcode/README.md

 # leetcode
 My solutions for problems on leetcode

-This repo contains C++ code for several accepted solutions for problems https://oj.leetcode.com/
+This repo contains C++ code for several accepted solutions for the problems on https://oj.leetcode.com/